-99406 Smoking and tobacco use cessation counseling visit; intermediate, greater than 3 minutes up to 10 minutes
+99406 Smoking and tobacco use cessation counseling visit; intermediate, greater than 3

 99407 intensive, greater than 10 minutes

 OTHER PREVENTIVE MEDICINE SERVICES

 NEWBORN CARE SERVICES

 The following codes are used to report the services provided to newborns (birth through the first 28 days) in several different settings.
 Use of the normal newborn codes is limited to the initial care of the newborn in the first days after birth prior to home discharge.